-It was on this day in 1885 that a little poem about a rose by the English poet Henry Austin Dobson appeared in the Leicester Chroniclein England.
+On this day, a little poem about a rose by the English poet Henry Austin Dobson appeared in the Leicester Chronicle in England.

-It was an instant hit and picked up by newspapers around the world.
+The poem was an instant hit and was picked up by newspapers worldwide.

-I spent a bit of time piecing together various remnants about the poem online, and I cobbled together a little backstory along with my analysis about this charming piece to help you understand it.
+I spent some time piecing together various remnants of the poem online and cobbled together a little analysis of this charming piece to help you understand it.

 THE ROSE in the garden slipped her bud,

 And she laughed in the pride of her youthful blood,

 As she thought of the Gardener standing by —

 “He is old — so old!
 And he soon must die!”